-Robertson A & Engstrom S (2020) Covid-19, Community Resilience Survey and Flooding Preparedness.
+Robertson T & Engstrom S (2020) Covid-19, Community Resilience Survey and Flooding Preparedness.
 The Scottish Flood Forum.
+Edinburgh.

 In the midst of the COVID-19 Pandemic the Scottish Flood Forum (SFF) undertook a survey to identify the impact of COVID-19 on community resilience to flooding.
 The key objective of the survey was to better inform the support needed for these community groups to prepare and respond to flooding during the lockdown and in the future.
 This report provides a summary of the survey responses.